Cold Laser Frequently Asked Questions And Answers

 Are Cold Lasers safe?

-All the cold lasers sold by ColdLasers.Org have are safe when used properly.
-Cold laser must be used according to the manufacturerâ??s instructions.
-TerraQuant also has a an FDA Clearance and CE certification, a mark of European safety and legal compliance.
-Certain parts of the body like the eyes and Thyroid are sensitive to laser light but the protocol manuals that come with each laser cover safe usage.
+All the cold lasers sold by ColdLasers.Org are safe when used properly.
+Cold lasers must be used according to the manufacturer's instructions.
+Most of the product sold at ColdLasers.Org have an FDA clearance and many also have CE certification, a mark of European safety and legal compliance.
+Certain parts of the body like the eyes and thyroid are sensitive to laser light but the protocol manuals that come with each laser cover safe usage.

 My medical condition isn't listed in the clinical studies.
 Can it be treated with a cold laser?